 - Issuing a subpoena for the driver’s cell phone records, which can show if the driver was engaged in a phone call or sending a text message at the time of the collision

-- Finding surveillance video that shows the driver was distracted before the crash
+- Finding a surveillance video that shows the driver was distracted before the crash

 Injured in a Car Crash?

 Speak with an Indiana Auto Accident Lawyer Today.
 Injured motorists need compensation to cover medical bills and replace lost wages.
-At Tanzillo Stassin & Babcock, we have fought for countless motorists to get them the compensation they deserve.
-To start the process, please schedule a free consultation with one of our lawyers by calling (219) 865-6262.
+At Tanzillo, Stassin & Babcock, we have fought for countless motorists to get them the compensation they deserve.
+To start the process, please schedule a free consultation with one of our knowledgable attorneys today.
 Indiana does not give injured motorists an unlimited amount of time to seek compensation, so do not delay.